comprna/modkitopt/README.md

 # ModkitOpt

-ModkitOpt finds the best `--mod-threshold` and `--filter-threshold` parameters to use when running `modkit pileup`, and the best stoichiometry cutoff for filtering modkit's bedMethyl output, to maximise the sensitivity and recall of your nanopore direct RNA modification calls.
+ModkitOpt finds the best `--mod-threshold` and `--filter-threshold` parameters to use when running `modkit pileup`, and the best stoichiometry cutoff for filtering modkit's bedMethyl output, to maximise the precision and recall of your nanopore direct RNA modification calls.

 ### Why use ModkitOpt?

-By default, modkit estimates `--mod-threshold` and `--filter-threshold` by considering the confidence of dorado per-read modification predictions, without any knowledge of whether prediction confidence correlates with prediction accuracy.
-This means that datasets dominated by low-confidence calls, such as those for rare modifications like pseudouridine, will be assigned an insufficiently stringent threshold, resulting in elevated false discovery rates.
-We show in our paper (referenced below) that modification-calling accuracy is highly sensitive to threshold choice and that the default thresholds selected by modkit are often suboptimal.
-There is no quantitative framework to select thresholds that optimise the precision-sensitivity trade-off.
+By default, modkit filters out dorado's low-confidence modification calls using a heuristic to estimate the confidence threshold.
+The heuristic is not based on prediction accuracy, so datasets dominated by low-confidence calls, such as those for rare modifications like pseudouridine, get assigned insufficiently stringent thresholds, resulting in elevated false discovery rates, while datasets dominated by high-confidence calls are filtered too stringently, excluding true sites.

+We show in our manuscript (referenced below) that the default modkit performance is frequently suboptimal, producing incorrect results, and that running modkit with systematically identified optimal thresholds rescues modkit performance and substantially improves modification-calling accuracy.

 ### How ModkitOpt works

-ModkitOpt takes as input a modBAM file containing dorado per-read modification calls, efficiently and systematically scans a comprehensive range of candidate modkit thresholds (`--filter-threshold` and `--mod-threshold`), and evaluates the resulting modkit calls against a reference set of known modification sites to quantify precision and recall.
-ModkitOpt identifies the optimal threshold combination, and corresponding stoichiometry cutoff, that optimise the precision-recall trade-off.
+ModkitOpt takes as input a modBAM file containing dorado per-read modification calls, efficiently and systematically scans 36,000 combinations of modkit thresholds (`--filter-threshold` and `--mod-threshold`) and downstream stoichiometry cutoffs, and evaluates predicted sites against validated reference sites to quantify precision and recall.
+ModkitOpt identifies the optimal threshold combination, and corresponding stoichiometry cutoff, that maximises the F1 score ($2*precision*recall/(precision+recall)$).

-Reference sets of known modification sites are supplied for mammalian N6-methyladenosine (m6A) and pseudouridine (pseU), which we show can be used for mammalian nanopore datasets from any biological context.
-For other modification types, a reference set needs to be supplied by the user.
+Validated reference sites are supplied for mammalian N6-methyladenosine (m6A) and pseudouridine (pseU), which can be used for nanopore datasets that originate from a different biological sample, provided a subset of sites are shared with the reference.
+For other modification types, a reference set can be supplied by the user.

 <p align="center">
   <img src="design.png" width="1000">